Jeff Stilson

+Biography

-Stilson was born in Spokane, WA.
-He began his stand up career in Seattle, WA in the mid 1980s.
-As a stand up he has appeared on Late Night with David Letterman, The Tonight Show, Comedy Central, The Late Late Show with Craig Ferguson, and was a regular guest on The Panel in Australia.
-He has also won two Emmy awards and received 14 nominations as a comedy writer and producer.
+Stilson was born in Spokane, Washington.
+He began his stand-up career in Seattle in the mid 1980s.
+As a stand-up he has appeared on Late Night with David Letterman, The Tonight Show, Comedy Central, The Late Late Show with Craig Ferguson, and was a regular guest on The Panel in Australia.
+He has also won two Emmy Awards and received 14 nominations as a comedy writer and producer.
 Stilson was one of five comedians to appear on the 14th Annual Young Comedians Special for HBO in 1991.
 He worked as a writer for The Late Show with David Letterman, and as a producer and writer for The Chris Rock Show, Da Ali G Show, Last Comic Standing and The Daily Show, and many others.

 Stilson is friends with Chris Rock and worked with him to make the documentary Good Hair, receiving a nomination for the Writers Guild of America Award for Best Documentary Screenplay.